-We are delighted that RA artists and friends of Lammermuir Festival Joshua Ellicott, the Navarra String Quartet, Sean Shibe, Mhairi Lawson and Stuart Stratford will be part of this year’s 2020 online edition this September.
+We are delighted that RA artists and friends of Lammermuir Festival Joshua Ellicott, the Navarra String Quartet, Mhairi Lawson and Stuart Stratford will be part of this year’s 2020 online edition this September.

 The concerts will be available to stream live through the Lammermuir Festival website for two weeks, and four performances will be presented in partnership with BBC Radio 3.